Best Hikes in Glacier National Park: Iceberg Lake Trail

 Iceberg Lake Trail Highlights

-The first half mile of the trail is steepest section.
+The first half mile of the trail is the steepest section.
 Once you’re past this, the trail is reasonably flat so don’t let the first section discourage you.
 From there, the trail follows the ridge to Iceberg Lake which is nestled between Mt Wilbur and Iceberg Peak.

 One of the best hikes in Glacier National Park, the Iceberg Lake Trail, follows a ridgeline for sweeping views of the valley and surrounding mountains.